sbates/sbates.github.io/source/_posts/2012-07-11-learning-to-let-go.markdown

   caveat of "you have to restart the app every night."
 We drank developer tears with breakfast, and we liked it that way.

   Guess what?
 Consultants don't have that luxury.
+I might also argue that internal operations teams no longer have that luxury, but that's a blog for another day.
   <!-- more -->

   In that job, I saw every kind of connection leak, OOM and spectacular